patrickbucher/daily-frontend-grind-q4-2024/diary.md

 of new features, such as private fields, static methods, and how to implement iterators.
 The exercises are well-suited to the chapter.

+In the evening, I worked through chapter 7.
+However, I didn't to do exercise 2 properly.
+(I remember that this chapter made me abandon the last edition of this book roughly five years ago.
+So I'd rather continue without doing everything perfectly.)

 # Day 3 (2024-10-04)

 I worked through chapter 5 about higher-order functions, which wasn't too